 With Help to Buy ISAs no longer available, you might want to consider a Lifetime ISA instead.
 A Lifetime ISA allows you to save up to £4,000 a year, which is more than the Help to Buy ISA.
-Lifetime ISAs cannot be compared with Compare the Market.
+Lifetime ISAs are separate to cash ISAs, and cannot be compared with Compare the Market.

 If you’re saving to buy your first home, you’ll still get a bonus from the government that will boost your savings by 25%.
 For every £200 you save you'll get a bonus of £50, up to a maximum of £3,000.
 The maximum amount you can save every month is £200.

 If you’re buying with a partner, and they also have an existing Help to Buy ISA, you can combine your savings to help you get on the property ladder.
 To qualify for the scheme the home you buy must be priced under £250,000 or £450,000 in London.

 You need to have saved at least £1,600 to get the bonus.
 The bonus is paid once it’s certain that the house purchase will go ahead.
 Your solicitor or conveyancer can help you when it’s time to claim your bonus and close your account.
 You need to make sure the rules are followed, otherwise you might not be able to claim your bonus.

 What do you need to compare cash ISAs?